voxel51/fiftyone/docs/tutorials/index.rst

 .. rubric:: :doc:`Exploring image uniqueness with FiftyOne <uniqueness>`

-During the training loop for a model, the best results will be seen when training on unique data.
+A dataset with predominantly unique data is going to give the best results during training.
+Furthermore, if very similar or duplicate data is present in both training and validation/test splits, evaluation results may not be reliable.
 This tutorial shows how FiftyOne can automatically find near-duplicate images in your datasets and recommend the most unique samples in your data to start your model training off right.